-In the Regression Learner app, in the Model Type section of the Regression Learner tab, click the arrow to open the gallery.
+In the Regression Learner app, in the Models section of the Learn tab, click the arrow to open the gallery.
 The gallery includes optimizable models that you can train using hyperparameter optimization.

 This table describes the hyperparameters that you can optimize for each type of model and the search range of each hyperparameter.
 It also includes the additional hyperparameters for which you can specify fixed values.

-For more information, see Advanced Regression Tree Options.
+For more information, see Regression Tree Model Hyperparameter Options.

-For more information, see Advanced Gaussian Process Regression Options.
+For more information, see Gaussian Process Regression Model Hyperparameter Options.

 By default, the Regression Learner app performs hyperparameter tuning by using Bayesian optimization.
 The goal of Bayesian optimization, and optimization in general, is to find a point that minimizes an objective function.
 In the context of hyperparameter tuning in the app, a point is a set of hyperparameter values, and the objective function is the loss function, or the mean squared error (MSE).
 For more information on the basics of Bayesian optimization, see Bayesian Optimization Workflow.

 You can specify how the hyperparameter tuning is performed.
 For example, you can change the optimization method to grid search or limit the training time.
-On the Regression Learner tab, in the Model Type section, select Advanced > Optimizer Options.
+On the Learn tab, in the Options section, click Optimizer.
 The app opens a dialog box in which you can select optimization options.

 This table describes the available optimization options and their default values.